StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 ## Metrics

-Metrics can be sent to the StackState receiver API using the `metrics` property of the [JSON object](send_telemetry.md#send-telemetry-over-http).
+Metrics can be sent to the StackState receiver API using the `"metrics"` property of the [common JSON object](send_telemetry.md#send-telemetry-over-http).

 ### Metric JSON